shiwanilama2002/Saucedemo-website-manual-testing-project/README.md

 The main objective of this project is to verify that the saucedemo website is functional and meets the requirements of the users.

-The document for the test plan of the website is:
+The document for the test plan of the website is: testplandocument.pdf

 The document for the test cases of the website is: testcases.pdf